 The Certificate of Advanced Accounting Proficiency (CAAP) Program is offered via a part-time weekend schedule.
 As such, international students are ineligible to apply since the US Department of Homeland Security (DHS) requirements for international students mandate full-time enrollment in academic programs.
 Visas cannot be issued for the Summer CAAP Program.

-The Leavey School of Business offers graduate programs which may serve the needs of international students and for which they may be eligible.
-International students interested in these programs should contact the Graduate Business area at email@example.com or (408)-554-4539.
+The Leavey School of Business offers graduate programs that may serve the needs of international students and for which they may be eligible.
+International students interested in these programs should contact the Graduate Business area at firstname.lastname@example.org or (408)-554-4539.

 How long does it take for my application to be processed once it is received?

 Applications are processed two to four weeks after receipt.
 In order for an application to be processed, applicants must submit transcripts showing that a minimum of a bachelor degree has been conferred.
 If the applicant has a GPA lower than 2.5 all additional material must be submitted before the application will be considered complete.